 Salesforce sells you a sales funnel; your Coventry plant wins work on quotes and capacity

-For a Coventry automotive supplier, advanced-manufacturing shop, or logistics firm, a generic CRM like Salesforce or HubSpot models the wrong sale.
+For a Coventry automotive supplier, advanced-manufacturing shop, or logistics firm, a generic CRM (Customer Relationship Management) like Salesforce or HubSpot models the wrong sale.
 Your wins come from RFQs, multi-year nominations, and quoted capacity, not weekly pipeline stages.
 A custom CRM built around that reality costs £45,000 to £110,000 over 3 to 6 months and pays back by tying every enquiry to a costed quote, a capacity check, and the OEM programme it feeds.

 Salesforce, HubSpot, Zoho, and Pipedrive all assume a deal moves through stages and closes once.
 A Coventry machining or EV-component supplier doesn't sell that way.
 You respond to an RFQ, build a costed quote against current capacity and material prices, get nominated onto a multi-year programme, and then deliver against call-offs for years.
 The CRM has no concept of any of that, so your commercial team tracks live quotes in a spreadsheet and the CRM becomes a stale contacts list.